Cibola Burn (The Expanse IV) – James S.A. Corey

 The love that Mr. Booth felt for Hong Kong shines through the pages.
 His eagerness to seek out new and foreign experiences should be encouraged in all people, not just expats.
 It was how he became really aware of his surroundings in a way that many expats are not.

-NOTE: This book is entitled “Golden Boy: Memories of a Hong Kong Childhood” in the USA edition.
+NOTE: This book is titled “Golden Boy: Memories of a Hong Kong Childhood” in the USA edition.

 Conquistador – S.M.
 Stirling